makerdao/auction-keeper/README.md

 status.
 The `--max-auctions` argument allows you to limit the number of bidding models created to handle active auctions.
 Both switches help reduce the number of requests made to the node.

-Auctions can be sharded across multiple keepers by auction id.
+Bid management can be sharded across multiple keepers by auction id.
 To do this, configure `--shards` with the number of keepers you will run, and a separate `--shard-id` for each keeper, counting from 0.
-For example, to configure three keepers, set `--shards 3` and assign `--shard-id 0`, `--shard-id 1`, `--shard-id 2` for the three keepers.
+For example, to configure three keepers, set `--shards 3` and assign `--shard-id 0`, `--shard-id 1`, `--shard-id 2` for the three keepers.  **Kicks are not sharded**; for an auction contract, only one keeper should be configured to `kick`.

+Too many pending transactions can fill up the transaction queue, causing a subsequent transaction to be dropped.
+By waiting a small `--bid-delay` after each bid, multiple transactions can be submitted asynchronously while still allowing some time for older transactions to complete, freeing up the queue.
+Many parameters determine the appropriate amount of time to wait.
+For illustration purposes, assume the queue can hold 12 transactions, and gas prices are reasonable.
+In this environment, a bid delay of 1.2 seconds might provide ample time for transactions at the front of the queue to complete.
+[Etherscan.io](etherscan.io) can be used to view your account's pending transaction queue.

 ## Testing